Venance Payot: Youngest ascent of Mont Blanc

 Payot has been reported in respected 20th-century mountaineering literature as being the youngest person at that time to have reached the summit of Mont Blanc.
 In 1843, and at the age of 16, he is stated to have been amongst a party which reached the summit of Mont Blanc.
 However, one source states that he was the leader of the party, whilst another source subsequently cast doubt on this accolade, suggesting the inclusion of Venance Payot's name as leader of the party could have resulted from confusion between the names of V. Payot and H. Jacot in a published account.

 Naturalist

 View of the "Garden" on the glacier du Talefre, Mont Blanc, whose plants were studied by Payot.

-He was an avid collector of minerals, rocks and plants, and came to be a respected and renowned naturalist.
+He was an avid collector of minerals, rocks and plants, and came to be a renowned naturalist.
 Some of the carefully labelled specimens he amassed are now in Château d'Annecy and in the Chamonix Alpine Museum.
-He also built up a considerable collection of books on the natural sciences and later donated some 385 items to Annecy Library, along with a 2,000 franc sum to maintain and expand it.
+He also built up a collection of books on the natural sciences and later donated some 385 items to Annecy Library, along with a 2,000 franc sum to maintain and expand it.

 He was a member of the Association Florimontane d'Annecy, founded in 1607, and contributed articles to that association's journal of research in the Savoy region.
 Payot made many botanical studies of the mountains of the Mont Blanc massif, publishing numerous academic books or pamphlets on the subject, including vascular plants, ferns, bryophytes, and herpetology.